Geometrically Given Constraints in Double Helical Strand: Results

-The twist($\omega$), which is defined by $\Delta L_x$ and $\Delta L_y$ in Eq. (\ref{eq:eq8}) using $\Omega_2$ and $\Omega_1$.
-Because the ratio $\Omega_2$ and $\Omega_1$ decides that of roll($\rho$) and tilt($\tau$), it is the coupling rigidity for roll($\rho$) and tilt($\tau$), $g_{\tau\rho}$ that decides the twist($\omega$).
-For example, a long series of the negative coupling rigidity $g_{\tau\rho}$ alters the roll($\rho$) or tilt($\tau$) deformation to be out of phase as shown in first 0 to 90 degree distribution in Fig. 3B, accumulates the additional twist deformation without recovery, and increases the twist deformation energy.
-The high deformation energy will hinder the completion of the superhelix formation.
+For instance, the additional twist($\Delta \omega$) derived from Eq.(\ref{eq:eq6}) and (\ref{eq:eq8}) is highly dependent on the ratio $\Omega_1$ and $\Omega_2$ which is correlated with that of roll($\rho$) and tilt($\tau$).
+Therefore, it is the coupling elasticity for roll($\rho$) and tilt($\tau$), $g_{\tau\rho}$ that affects the additional deformation for $\Delta \omega$ that decides the kurtosis in Eq.(\ref{eq:eq9}).
+In the case of $g_{\tau \omega}$, the phase difference bewteen tilt($\tau$) and twist($\omega$) in Fig. 2B becomes a constraint that should be satisfied with the curvature formation.
+A long series of the wrong coupling elasticity $g_{\tau\rho}$ or $g_{\tau \omega}$ alters the synchronization between roll($\rho$) and twist($\omega$) deformation that is preferred to be in phase against tilt($\tau$) deformation, as shown in Fig. 2B, and accumulates the additional deformation energy according to the result of derivation.

-AAT and AGT for EXAT/IAT or TA replacement in c1/c2/c3 strands have multiple alternations of the sign of $g_{\tau\rho}$ during their sequence replacements.
-The difference in affinity between c1/c2/c3 has a clear dependency on the number of appearances of the TA sequence since it has a negative value of $g_{\tau\rho}$.
-In case of c1/c2/c3, the prolonged time duration of the wrapping process of c2 and c3 becomes twice more extended than that of c1 in Fig. 5A.
-EXAT that has more number of the sequence with the positive sign of $g_{\tau\rho}$ becomes more stable than IAT according to the minimum free energy level of curvature formation and the affinity measured by the energy difference between the bare strand and NP wrapping conformation as marked in the legend in Fig. 5B.
+The perspective with geometrical constraints explains the difference in affinity between c1/c2/c3, which has an explicit dependency on the number of appearances of the TA sequence.
+In case of c1/c2/c3, the prolonged time duration of the wrapping process of c2 and c3 becomes twice more extended than that of c1 which has fewer TA sequence occurance as shown in Fig. 4A.
+One feature that we can find in TA replacement in c1/c2/c3 strands is long series of negative sign of $g_{\tau\rho}$ during their sequence replacements.
+Unsupportive $g_{\tau\rho}$ and $g_{\tau \omega}$, which hinder the twist deformation, can make the shift of the contact angle on the base pairs attached to the NP and consequently produce delays that increase the deformation free energy as shown in the range of 15 ns$\sim$20 ns for c2 and c3 strands in Fig. 4A

-Unsupportive $g_{\tau\rho}$ which hinders the twist deformation makes the shift of the contact angle in the base pairs attached to the NP and consequentially produces delays as shown in the range of 15 ns$\sim$20 ns for c2 and c3 strands in Fig. 5A and at 20 ns for IAT in Fig. 5B.
-Such delays can be confirmed from the spatiotemporal distributions in Supplementary material, which also shows the shifts in the pattern of contact angle with partial detachment of the strand from NP surface.
-The sequence dependent coupling rigidity for the IAT/EXAT is in the table B.1 in Appendix.
-The c1/c2/c3 cases in Fig. B.7 show the affinity of the wrapping conformation and the number of positive $g_{\tau\rho}$ that helps the recovery from the additional twist deformation in good agreement.